Patrons relaxing in front of Garrick's Head pub.

 • A David & Bristol Market - Who supply us with beautiful fresh seasonal vegetables

-• Ashton Farm, Trowbridge - Supply us with all our dairy needs
+• Ashton Farm, Trowbridge - Supply us with all our dairy and dry goods

-• Hobbs House Bakery - Where our amazing bread comes from
+• Hobbs House Bakery - Where our amazing sourdough bread comes from

 • Celtic Fish and Game - Amazing award winning Saint Ives fish supplier